ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 {{site.data.keyword.cloud}} for VMware® Mission Critical Workloads delivers a multizone cloud architecture to help enterprises prevent downtime for cloud applications and to automate failovers within a cloud region.

-You can deploy VMware’s stretched vSAN™ clusters in an automated and self-managed infrastructure that gives you the flexibility to control and manage all aspects of your solution set.
+You can deploy VMware vSAN™ stretched clusters in an automated and self-managed infrastructure that gives you the flexibility to control and manage all aspects of your solution set.
 This option is available in on-demand ordering within the current VMware vCenter Server® order flow.

 In addition, you can deploy a fully managed solution that is delivered by IBM Services. {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads delivers greater availability, resiliency, and support than many enterprises currently maintain on premises.
 This option is available as a coordinated engagement with IBM Services teams.

 The fully managed capability provides near-continuous availability of VMs up to an aggregate 99.99 percent SLA, without the need for modification.
 This design consists of a full stack of VMware software-defined virtualization technology and associated tools to enable the consumption of services.
-The stack includes performance and capacity management (vRealize® Suite), Active Directory™, resiliency, integration with IBM Netcool and IBM Blue care, and integration with the IBM Services Platform with Watson.
+The stack includes performance and capacity management (vRealize® Suite), Active Directory™, resiliency, integration with IBM Netcool and IBM Bluecare, and integration with the IBM Services Platform with Watson.

 Mission critical applications are traditional applications that require near continuous availability.
 These applications are essential to the survival of the business and cannot be impacted.
 By using this capability, you can deploy in {{site.data.keyword.cloud_notm}} a more robust high availability solution than you can implement in a traditional data center.